 Laia Foundation is an Indian Charitable Trust dedicated to building a better future for the people in the villages around Vedanthanal.
 For eight years, more than 1,000 students, along with hundreds of women and children, have benefited from the services of Laia Foundation.

-Most people volunteer for three months.
-Mr. Compte opted for one year.
+Most people volunteer for three months but he opted for one year.
 Also in the same year was another volunteer, Miss.
 Laia Mendoza of Barcelona.
 She volunteered for three months, and was also assigned to Vedanthangal.
 During the time when they were both there, the Tsunami of 2004 hit the area, killing 8,000 people and leaving hundreds of thousands homeless.

-Within 10 days after the Tsunami hit, Mr. Compte and Miss Mendoza raised funds sufficient to build hundred houses, and to supply ten fishing boats so that the fishing families could return to work.
+Within 10 days after the Tsunami hit, they raised funds sufficient to build hundred houses, and to supply ten fishing boats so that the fishing families could return to work.
 Encouraged by the success of this initiative, they decided to start a project in Vedanthangal, where they worked as volunteers for months.

 Sadly, Laia Mendoza was killed in 2005 in a traffic accident in Spain, where she was raising money for the initiative.
 A foundation in her memory was established to channel the support of Laia’s family and friends who identified themselves with the initiative.

-In 2006, the late Mr. Thangavelu, a volunteer from Service Civil International, introduced Mr. Chandrasekaran, secretary for the Tamil Nadu Foundation, to Lluis Compte.
-That year, following the introduction, Tamil Nadu Foundation started supporting Laia Foundation, channeling funds from overseas to the projects in Vedanthangal.
-Mr. Chandrasekaran provided consulting services to Laia Foundation’s projects.
+In 2006, the late Mr. Thangavelu, a volunteer from Service Civil International, introduced Mr. Chandrasekaran, secretary for the Tamil Nadu Foundation Chennai Center to Laia Foundation.
+TNF started supporting Laia Foundation, channeling funds from overseas to the projects in Vedanthangal.

 Over these years, the project gradually expanded and got consolidated.
 Laia